nickstokes/nightbot-extensions/README.md

 There is no authentication, so auth will need to be added at the server level and saved in the Nightbot commands.
 Nightbot can also restrict certain commands so that everyone can access the !whoisplaying command, but only mods can access the !saveinfo command.

+- Save a marker

+    ```
+    GET /api/nbe/marker/add?text=marker%20text%20goes%20here.
+    ```

+This will calculate a link to the current timestamp and return it to chat, as well as save it in the database with the optional text.

 Todo:
  - Requesting and saving streamer info other than the currently active streamer.
  - Allow users to set/edit their own text using a discord bot (waffle/nightbot?)